Skip to Content

 Smart lighting with Z-Wave enables you to switch on, turn off, dim, brighten, or change the colors of your lights from the comfort of your sofa while using your smartphone or while you are not at home.
 You may also program your smart lights to come on at certain times, such as when you return home.

-Smart lights provide you with complete control over the energy consumption of your smart home.
+Smart lights give you complete control over your smart home’s energy consumption.
 You won’t have to worry about forgetting to turn off the lights anymore!

 You can manage your house lights using Z-wave switches through your smartphone, Alexa, or a Z-wave controller interface.
 Your lighting setup possibilities are almost limitless.